-City Heat is Worse if You’re Not Rich or White.
-The World’s First Heat Officer Wants to Change That
+World’s First Heat Officer on Tackling Equity, Rising Temps

 Oppressive heat rising

 When Gilbert relocated to Miami from the northeast in 1995, the tropical heat was “a big part of the draw,” she says.
 She grew up in Connecticut and studied environmental science at Barnard College in New York.
 But after graduating in 1987, she quickly realized her “system just does better” in warmer climes, and spent several years doing work around Central and South America, first as an assistant producer on a documentary series about solutions to deforestation, and later as a consultant assessing environmental health risks.
-She made her home in Miami, and spent two decades working in human rights and community development, before becoming Miami Dade’s first chief resilience officer in 2016, overseeing efforts to adapt the county to climate change..
+She made her home in Miami, and spent two decades working in human rights and community development, before becoming the city of Miami’s first chief resilience officer in 2016, overseeing efforts to adapt the county to climate change..

 Over that time, the heat has become a bigger and bigger problem.
 “I have felt the shift: the summers are longer and there are more oppressive high heat days,” Gilbert says.
 Per a 2018 study by a group of climate researchers, Miami now experiences 133 high heat days each year on average—27 more than it did in 1995.
 By 2075, the number is projected to hit 162.